HejiaHo/scorecardpy/README.md

 ## Installation

-- Install the release version of `scorecardpy` from [PYPI](https://pypi.org/project/scorecardpy/) with:
+Download and nstall the release version of `scorecardpy` from Package with:
 ```
-pip install scorecardpy
+pip install scorecardpy-0.1.6.4.tar.gzi
 ```

-- Install the latest version of `scorecardpy` from [github](https://github.com/shichenxie/scorecardpy) with:
+- Install the latest version of `scorecardpy` from [github](https://github.com/HejiaHo/scorecardpy) with:
 ```
-pip install git+git://github.com/shichenxie/scorecardpy.git
+pip install git+git://github.com/HejiaHo/scorecardpy.git
 ```

 ## Example